-Are you looking for a rewarding career supporting vulnerable young people to unlock their full potential?
+We are expanding our service and want to speak with people looking for a rewarding career supporting vulnerable young people to achieve their full potential.
 Could you act as a positive role model, offering structure, encouragement and emotional support to help residents develop key life skills to move towards independent living?
 Do you believe the role of a Support Worker is more than just meeting basic needs?
-If you are a creative problem solver who is resilient, compassionate and empathetic, you may be the exceptional individual we are looking for.
+If you are a creative problem solver who is resilient, compassionate and empathetic, you may be the exceptional individuals we are looking for.
 Get in touch with our team today to find out how you can make a difference.

 Our facilities and services are run by highly qualified professionals with years of experience of working with young people.
 We have a thorough comprehensive recruitment and selection process as well as a tailored, training and development programme.
 The process includes enhanced DBS disclosure, satisfactory references and successful completion of your initial training programme.

 In return we offer competitive pay and benefits, the opportunity to grow and develop within the organisation and the satisfaction of knowing that you are helping young people to become the best that they can be.

 Would you like a rewarding and varied career supporting a progressive charity to achieve its vision of creating better lives for vulnerable people?
 If you are an energetic, first class communicator with a strategic mind and experience of fundraising, you could be the exceptional individual we’ve been looking for.
 Get in touch today.